marklishman/colors-microservices/purple/README.md

 ### HTTP Scripts

-Script file to run the requests below can be found in the `/scripts` directory.
+Script files to run the requests below can be found in the `/scripts` directory.

 ---